 Other Places in Shibamata

 The Yagiri no Watashi pier is the only existing ferryboat pier from the Edo Period in Tokyo Prefecture.
-The name of this pier is well-known in Japan because the site has been immortalized in various mediums, including a popular song of the same name, Ito Sachio’s 1906 novel Nogiku no Haka (“The Wild Daisy”), and of course, several movies in the Tora-san series.
-Today we can actually cross the Edogawa River in a wooden ferryboat to reach the opposite side (Matsudo City in Chiba Prefecture).
+The name of this pier is well-known in Japan because the site has been immortalized in various mediums.
+There are a popular song of the same name, Ito Sachio’s 1906 novel Nogiku no Haka (“The Wild Daisy”), and of course, several movies in the Tora-san series.
+Today we can actually cross the Edogawa River in a wooden ferryboat to reach the opposite side.
 This is a five-minute trip for a fee of 200 yen.
 And the boatman will talk about the region as you ride.

-Other interesting spots in Katsushika Shibamata include the Yamada Yoji Museum where a ticket to the Tora-san Museum can get you in.
+Other interesting spots in Katsushika Shibamata include the Yamada Yoji Museum.
+A ticket to the Tora-san Museum can get you in the museum.
 Here you can learn about the achievements of Yoji Yamada, the director and screenwriter of the Tora-san series, through various exhibits, including the actual projectors and other equipment he used for filming.
 When it comes to having lunch in Shibamata, I recommend Toroku, a monja-yaki restaurant, because the monja they serve is delicious and the staff is very kind.